 EVA International Biennial of Visual Art CLG was incorporated as a company limited by guarantee on 6 March 2012.
-The company operates under the registered business name: ‘EVA International’ with the company number: 510483.
-EVA is committed to complying with the Code of Governance and Principles of Good Fundraising.
+The company operates under the registered business name ‘EVA International’ with the company number: 510483.
+Click here for current organisational policies.

 Board of Directors